How to Open a Canadian Bank Account From USA without Leaving Home

 If you’re a US resident who wants to work and study north of the border, it’s worth knowing how to open a Canadian bank account before you relocate to Canada.
 You can get your finances in order, transfer money over and have everything ready to go when you want to make the move.

-Although US and Canadian banks have close ties, most traditional Canadian banks do require you to visit in person to open a full feature account.
+Although US and Canadian banks have close ties, most Canadian banks do require you to visit in person to open a full feature account.
 That’s not always the case though, you can explore online options like Wise and Revolut – so read on for all you need to know about how to open a Canadian bank account while you’re in the US.

 Learn more about WiseLearn more about Revolut